openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setWindowFocusable(isFocusable: boolean, callback: AsyncCallback&lt;void&gt;): void

-Sets whether this window can gain focus.
+Sets whether this window is focusable, that is, whether the window can gain focus after it is being clicked or using other methods.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core